 We are externally managed and advised by our Manager, an affiliate of Ellington, pursuant to a management agreement.
-Our Manager was formed solely to serve as our Manager and does not have any other clients.
-In addition, our Manager does not have any employees of its own and instead relies on the employees of Ellington to perform its obligations to us.
 Ellington is a private investment management firm and registered investment advisor specializing in fixed income strategies, with an emphasis on the RMBS market.

 Our Manager is responsible for administering our business activities and day-to-day operations and, pursuant to a services agreement between our Manager and Ellington, relies on the resources of Ellington to support our operations.
-See "Certain Relationships and Related Party Transactions-Services Agreement" for a description of the terms of the services agreement between our Manager and Ellington.
 Ellington has established portfolio management resources for each of our targeted asset classes and an established infrastructure supporting those resources.
-Through our relationship with our Manager, we benefit from Ellington's highly analytical investment processes, broad-based deal flow, extensive relationships in the financial community, financial and capital structuring skills, investment surveillance database, and operational expertise.
-Ellington's analytic approach to the investment process involves collection of substantial amounts of data regarding historical performance of MBS collateral and MBS market transactions.
-Ellington analyzes this data to identify possible trends and develops financial models used to support the investment and risk management process.
-In addition, throughout Ellington's 14-year history of investing in MBS and related derivatives, it has developed strong relationships with a wide range of dealers and other market participants that provide Ellington access to a broad range of trading opportunities and market information.
-In addition, our Manager provides us with access to a wide variety of asset acquisition and disposition opportunities and information that assist us in making asset management decisions across our targeted asset classes, which we believe provides us with a significant competitive advantage.
+Through our relationship with our Manager, we also benefit from Ellington's highly analytical investment processes, broad-based deal flow, extensive relationships in the financial community, financial and capital structuring skills, investment surveillance database, and operational expertise.
+In particular, our Manager provides us with access to a wide variety of asset acquisition and disposition opportunities and information that assist us in making asset management decisions across our targeted asset classes, which we believe provides us with a significant competitive advantage.
 We also benefit from Ellington's finance, accounting, operational, legal, compliance and administrative functions.

-As of September 30, 2009, Ellington employed over 100 employees, and, including our company, various hedge funds, and various private accounts, had net assets under management of approximately \$2.5 billion, in addition to \$456.3 million of net assets under management in certain hedge funds that have not been actively making new investments but rather have been returning capital to investors.
+As of May 31, 2009, Ellington employed over 100 employees, and, including our company, various hedge funds, and various private accounts, had net assets under management of approximately \$1.8 billion, in addition to approximately \$594 million of net assets under management in certain hedge funds that have not been actively making new investments but rather have been returning capital to investors.
 In addition, Ellington, through its affiliates, manages CDOs collateralized by MBS or ABS and a traditional managed account.

 Our Manager has an investment and risk management committee that advises and consults with our senior management team with respect to, among other things, our investment policies, portfolio holdings, financing and hedging strategies and investment guidelines.
-The members of the investment and risk management committee include Messrs.
+The members of the investment and risk management committee are Messrs.
 Vranos, Penn, Tecotzky and Bothwell.